blueschistrocks/School_District_Analysis/README.md

 The DataFrames were formatted using similar formatting code as shown is ?? above.

 Using Groupby series were created with the average math and reading scores by school type.
 The series were merged in to a DataFrame.
-Below is an example of the code used to create the resulting Dataframes.
+Below is an example of the code used to create the resulting Dataframe.

 	#Calculates averages for the desired columns.
 	type_math_scores = per_school_summary_df.groupby(["School Type"]).mean()["Average Math Score"]